mike99mac/minimy-mike99mac/README.md

 - Plug the card in the GPU
 - Boot the GPU

 Now the box finally booted.
 However, it was running Ubuntu 20.04 which was 4.5 years old at the time.
 The Python version was 3.8 which was too old for some packages.
-The solution was to upgrade the firmware with the following command
+The solution was to upgrade the firmware with the following command:

 ```
 sudo apt-get install nvidia-l4t-jetson-orin-nano-qspi-updater
 ```

 With the firmware upgraded, it was finally able to boot Jetpack 6.
-Here are the steps:
+Here are the steps to upgrade to Jetpack 6:
-- Shutdown existing Linux
+- Shutdown Linux
 - Download Jetpack 6.1 from https://developer.nvidia.com/downloads/embedded/l4t/r36\_release\_v4.0/jp61-orin-nano-sd-card-image.zip
 - Uncompress it
 - Flash the ``.img`` file to a micro SD card
 - Boot the GPU from the card

 Now Ubuntu 22.04 is running which has a Python version of 3.10.12.
 However,  more care and feeding will be needed to utilize the GPUs.

+## Creating virtual environments
+Python virtual environments (venvs) are highly recommended for testing and to maintain the integrity of your development environment.

+A script to create a venv for the Raspberry Pis is here: (mksttvenv)

+In order to utilize the

+A script to create a venv for the Nvidia GPU is here: (mksttvenvgpu)

-## Getting STT running locally (#localSTT) <a name="localstt"></a>
+## Getting STT running locally <a name="localstt"></a>

 The code used to test the performance is below.
 I believe tracking the elapsed time of just the ``transcribe()`` function is correct.
 Here's the code